virginiemarques/Global_eDNA/README.md

 # Global eDNA
-Code to assemble all datasets of eDNA using MOTUs (Teleo) and explore diversity patterns
+Code to assemble all datasets of eDNA using MOTUs (Teleo), explore diversity patterns and produce analyses and figures from [https://dx.doi.org/10.1098/rspb.2022.0162.](https://dx.doi.org/10.1098/rspb.2022.0162).
+Raw data is available from [https://doi.org/10.5061/dryad.3xsj3txj2](https://doi.org/10.5061/dryad.3xsj3txj2) and [https://doi.org/10.5281/zenodo.6381130](https://doi.org/10.5281/zenodo.6381130).

 ### Overview

 This repo presents a set of functions to automatize the treatment of raw eDNA data from MiSeq sequencing and cleaned HiSeq sequencing (RapidRun).
 It is only available for outputs of ecotag and swarm.

+The codes are used to perform ecological analyses on eDNA marine fish data and underwater visual census data.

 ### Data

-#### NGS data
+#### NGS data (swarm)

-For each project / campaign / group output of NGS, you must store the data in [data/swarm/](data/All/).
+For each project / campaign / group output of NGS, you must store the data in [data/swarm/](data/swarm/).
-There must be two files:
+In each project folder there are two types of files:
-1. one Project\*.csv containing the occurences of each MOTU - output of *SWARM*
+1. one \*teleo_table_motu.csv containing the occurences of each MOTU - output of *SWARM*
-2. one Project\*.csv file containing the taxonomical assignation of each MOTU - output of *ecotag*
+2. one \*teleo_ecotag_ncbi_motu.csv file containing the taxonomical assignation of each MOTU - output of *ecotag*

-#### Metadata

-Two types of metadata are necessary.
-1. the field metadata, from the big joint excel file located in [metadata](metadata), make sure it is updated with the most recent observations.
-All NGS data must have their field data in this file.
+These files are available for samples belonging to the project, and sometimes for blank samples (empty wells on the same sequencing plate) and other samples (sequenced in the same batch as samples from the project).

-2. the sequencing metadata, associating each sample name (SPYGEN identification) to each sequencing run.
+For each project, the sequencing metadata file is stored in the data/swarm/\*/metadata folder, This file contains the association of each sample name (SPYGEN identification) to each sequencing run.
 This file is necessary to apply some quality filters.

-One file is generated for each project.
+#### RLS (Reef Life Survey)

+The [data/RLS](data/RLS/) folder contains fish species and families counts per transects done in underwater visual census by the Reef Life Survey team.

+#### Reference database

+The [data/reference_database](data/reference_database/) folder contains the referencedatabase files used for the taxonomic assignment of our MOTUs.

+### Metadata

+The [metadata](metadata/) folder contains the field metadata for each sample : sample code, date, station, site, province, country, project, sample type, volume, depth of sampling, habitat and coordinates.

-### Details
+### Scripts

 A set of functions is available in [scripts](scripts) to automatize the treatment.
 They rely on the data described in the last part.
 And also on some R packages, notably `taxize`.